 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The The Company's policy is to keep the gearing ratio optimum.
-The Company includes within net debt, interest bearing loans and borrowings, trade and other payables less cash and cash equivalents excluding discontinued operations.
+The Company includes within net debt, interest bearing loans and borrowings, trade and other payables less eash and cash equivalents excluding discontinued operations.

-31 March 2019 (Rs. in lacs) 31 March 2018 (Rs. in lacs)
+31 March 2019 31 March 2018

+(Rs, in lacs) (Rs. in lacs)

 Net debt 3,125.72 2,187.75

 Total Capital 1,071.06 1,032.70

 Capital and net debt 4,196.77 3,220.45

-Gearing ratio 74.48% 67.93%
+Georgian ratio 74.48% 67.93%